JasonRammoray/Slot-machine-game/README.md

 4) navigate to `http://localhost:3000` to browse the game

 In order to run quality checks type `npm run qa` in the terminal.
-This will run code static analysis, client side tests as well as e2e tests.
+This will run code static analysis, unit tests as well as e2e tests.